 The importance of play can’t be overstated.
 That’s true for everybody, but it might be particularly true for seniors.
 After all, in our later years, many of us become more prone to issues that can affect our health and happiness.
 So any activities that can help us restore or prolong our vitality are essential.
 Having fun is a lot more potent in that regard than most people probably realize.

-In fact, scientific studies continue to show that play and fun activities—for older adults or people of any age—can have several major benefits.
+Scientific studies continue to show that play and fun activities can have several significant benefits for older adults or people of any age.
 For example, play has the power to help:

-As you can see, play should be a major part of life for everyone.
+As you can see, play should be a significant part of life for everyone.
+It’s who we are, no matter our age.
 We can all probably use many more experiences of pure child-like joy.
-It’s who we are, no matter our age.

-Our activity department at Delaware Court is guided by our Activities Coordinator and staff.
-They offer innovative and creative activity programs throughout the week, in the evenings and on the weekends.
+Our Activities Coordinator and staff guide our activity department at Delaware Court.
+They offer innovative and creative activity programs throughout the week, evenings, and weekends.
 Outings in our Center’s shuttle keep our residents involved in the community and maintain a sense of independence.
 Contact us at (740) 369-6400 for more information about our vibrant resident life!